wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 	);
 ```

 This code is known as JSX, and it's a special syntax that looks like HTML, but it's actually JavaScript.
-So while the `<p>` tags might look like typical HTML, you can see that there is some code inside the tags, which is wrapped in curly braces `{}`.
+So while the `<p>` tags might look like typical HTML paragraph tags, you can see that there is some code inside the tags, which is wrapped in curly braces `{}`.

 The curly braces are used to indicate that the code inside them should be evaluated as JavaScript, and the result should be inserted into the JSX.

 Learning about how JSX works is outside the scope of this lesson, but you can learn more about JSX on the [React](https://react.dev/learn/writing-markup-with-jsx) website.

-At this stage, what's important is to note that the code returned by the `Edit` component is wrapped in a `<p>` tag.
-This is the parent container of this component, and any React component can only return a single parent container.
+At this stage, what's important is to note that the code returned by the `Edit` component is wrapped in a single container element.
+This is the parent container of this component, and any React component must only return a single parent container.
+This means you can't return, for example, two `<p>` tags, or a `<p>` tag and a `<div>` tag, without ensuring they are inside one parent container.

 The second thing to note is the use of the `useBlockProps` function.
-This is a special function known as a React hook that is used to fetch the block's attributes.
+This is a special function known as a [React hook](https://react.dev/reference/react/hooks) that is used to fetch the block's attributes.

 You'll see `useBlockProps` it has the three dots `...` before it, which is known in JavaScript as the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
 This takes the properties of an object and adds the objects key-value pairs to whatever it's being applied to.